itskayzen/duckOS.github.io/README.md

 ## Credits
 - [itskayzen_yt](https://github.com/itskayzen), Founder, main dev, graphic and UI.

+## Wallpapers

+The Wallpapers are still in developpement, come back in a day!

 ### Software credits
 DuckOS would not be possible without the following open source software: